-In addition to the circumstances specified elsewhere in this Agreement, the Employer, in its discretion may approve a leave without pay for the following reasons specified below.
-Leaves without pay must be approved or denied by the Employer in writing within fourteen (14) calendar days of the request when practicable and if denied will include the reason for denial.
+In addition to the circumstances specified elsewhere in this Agreement, the Employer, in its discretion may approve unpaid time off for the following reasons specified below.
+Unpaid time off pay must be approved or denied by the Employer in writing within fourteen (14) calendar days of the request when practicable and if denied will include the reason for denial.
 Approval will set a date for the employee's return to work.
 Modification of the return date must also be approved in writing by the Employer.

-- 31.2 Leave without pay may be granted for the following reasons: - A. Child or elder care emergencies - B. Governmental service - C. Citizen volunteer or community service - D. Conditions applicable for leave with pay - E. Education - F. Formal collective bargaining - G. Leave taken voluntarily to reduce the effect of a layoff - H. Union project activities - I. To accommodate annual work schedules of employees occupying cyclic year positions - J. As otherwise provided for in this Agreement - 31.3 Leave without pay for the following reasons is not covered by this Article: - A. Compensable work-related injury or illness, (Article 29) - B. Military service (Article 28) - C. Leave for serious health condition taken under the provisions of the Family and Medical Leave article (Article 21) - D. Leave authorized by the Employer as part of a plan to reasonably accommodate a person of disability (Article 30) - E. Disability due to pregnancy or childbirth (Article 22) - F. Parental leave (Article 23) - G. Union activities (Article 45) - 31.4 Conditions Applicable to Leave without Pay:
+- 31.2 Unpaid time off may be granted for the following reasons: - A. Child or elder care emergencies - B. Governmental service - C. Citizen volunteer or community service - D. Conditions applicable for leave with pay - E. Education - F. Formal collective bargaining - G. Leave taken voluntarily to reduce the effect of a layoff - H. Union project activities - I. As otherwise provided for in this Agreement - 31.3 Unpaid time off for the following reasons is not covered by this Article: - A. Compensable work-related injury or illness, (Article 29) - B. Military service (Article 28) - C. Leave for serious health condition taken under the provisions of the Family and Medical Leave article (Article 21) - D. Leave authorized by the Employer as part of a plan to reasonably accommodate a person of disability (Article 30) - E. Disability due to pregnancy or childbirth (Article 22) - F. Bereavement (Article 26) - G. Parental leave (Article 23) - H. Union activities (Article 45) - 31.4 Conditions Applicable to Unpaid Time Off.

-Employees must submit any request for a leave without pay in writing when feasible prior to the leave being used.
-Except as required by law, a request for leave without pay must meet the following conditions:
+Employees must submit any request for unpaid time off in writing when feasible prior to the time off being used.
+Except as required by law, a request for unpaid time off must meet the following conditions: